ewyler/jira-inflow-outflow-generator/README.md

 # Bugs

 * Timezones might still be a little weird.
-* I'm not sure that Jira resets resolutiondata if an item transitions from a resolved state to a non-closed state.
+* I'm not sure that Jira resets `resolutiondate` if an item transitions from a resolved state to a non-closed state.

 #Example usage: